rcodesmith/inquiry_based_learner_llm/README.md

 generates questions based on some base information, which a person then answers.
 The learner then switches roles and answers questions based on the person's answers, in its own words.

+See [this blog post](https://medium.com/@rcodesmith/implementing-an-inquiry-based-learning-chatbot-ea5b01d8d364) for a walkthrough and more information.

 ## Setup